helgonaft/Smuggler/README.md

-This project is created by navjot
+This project is created by Olga Yegorova and Suryakant Pandey